-The permanent collection of art at Calvin College consists of over 1,800 works of art dating from the 16th century to present.
+The permanent collection of art at Calvin University consists of over 1,800 works of art dating from the 16th century to present.
 Early pieces are drawn from European painting and Japanese printmaking schools, while the more recent works are heavily represented by local and regional American artists.
-The college also collects and exhibits many works created by members of the college's alumni and faculty.
+The university also collects and exhibits many works created by members of the university's alumni and faculty.
 In addition, a number of small specialized collections have been developed around the themes of The Prodigal Son, Light, and Japanese/Christian aritst Sadao Watanabe.

 Permanent collection gallery

 The Center Art Gallery includes a gallery dedicated to displaying work from the permanent collection.
 During the 2017–2018 season, the gallery features a selection of The Donna Spaan Collection of Contemporary Art, as well as works by Calvin alumni artists.